smartfog/fogflow/doc/en/source/performanceNew.rst

 - *Image-4* corresponds to 400 threads (analogus to real time users) where each thread sends 100 requests
 - *Image-5* corresponds to 500 threads (analogus to real time users) where each thread sends 100 requests

 For example on executing 5000 requests, Fogflow has an average throughput of 481.88/s whereas Scorpio broker on same number of requests has an average throughput of 119.97/s.
 Similarly, increasing the number of requests as shown in table below the graphs, it can be observed that the throughput increases.
 For 40,000 requests, Fogflow gives a throughput of 726.20/s whereas Scorpio gives a throughput of 166.77/s.
 Overall fluctuations in response time for Fogflow and Scorpio broker is also a parameter that signifies the better performance of Fogflow when compared with Scorpio broker.
+Thus the data populated in table supports the analysis made on above graphs.
+Hence, Fogflow can handle larger simultaneous Upsert requests and perform good in such scenario.

 *Hence Fogflow Upsert API is better in performance than Scorpio Broker Upsert API*